jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 #### **Catalonia**

+What binds Chilean and Catalan people together in solidarity is the date 11 September.
+For Chileans, this date is a symbol of Allende's democratic efforts towards economic independence despite external resistance; for Catalans, this date is a symbol of their democratic efforts towards [national independence](https://en.wikipedia.org/wiki/Catalan_independence_movement) despite external resistance.

+While 11 September or 9/11 is best known worldwide as the anniversary of the 2001 terror attacks in the US, this in itself is an example of _world_ history being defined exclusively by _US_ events from a _US_ perspective  to benefit _US_ interests exclusively.

+The 1973 coup d'état in Chile happened way earlier than these terror attacks, is influenced by global political contexts, is symbolic of external disruptions to internal processes that have become a common theme across peoples (including Catalan people), and has long-lasting consequences and impact.
+Fifty years later, this event is still lesser known worldwide compared to the terror attacks in the US.

+What is even lesser known is that 11 September also marks the national day of Catalonia, called locally as the "[Diada](https://en.wikipedia.org/wiki/National_Day_of_Catalonia)" (literally "Day").
+On this day in 1714, after a year-long battle in Barcelona, the Catalan army lost to the army of King Philip V, and the Catalan institutional system and rights were replaced with Philip V's absolute rule in an attempt to unify Spain.
+Modern-day celebrations of the Diada involve offering flowers and respects to Catalan army members who fought in 1714, as well as rallies in favor of Catalonia's independence from Spain despite persistent resistance from Spanish authorities.

 _[[ID 335](http://www.abacq.org/calle/index.php?2010/09/03/500-rubi-espana)] Plaça de Salvador Allende at Rubí_

 In this park at Rubí named after Salvador Allende, there is a [dedication stone](https://monuments.iec.cat/fitxa.asp?id=366) made of marble that reads: